RakhithJK/OfficeDev-teams-toolkit-wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 If you didn't use Teams Toolkit to add API Management service to your project, these changes won't impact your project.

 1. When you provision an environment, you need to provide values for `APIM__PUBLISHEREMAIL` and `APIM__PUBLISHERNAME` in `.env.{env_name}` which are required inputs for creating or updating APIM services.
-2. You need to manually create an Azure Active Directory app for APIM service when provisioning a new environment.
-This [document](https://aka.ms/teamsfx-add-azure-apim) includes tutorials about how to create an Azure Active Directory app for APIM service.
+2. You need to manually create an Microsoft Entra app for APIM service when provisioning a new environment.
+This [document](https://aka.ms/teamsfx-add-azure-apim) includes tutorials about how to create an Microsoft Entra app for APIM service.
 3. Teams Toolkit no longer support deploy API spec to APIM any more.
 Teams Toolkit will reuse your provisioned resource when upgrading (except Bot Service), when you wish to add a new environment after project upgrading, please remember to change resource name in `azure.parameters.{your_env_name}.json` to avoid name conflicts.